 Bile duct injury is a serious and common complication in patients undergoing laparoscopic cholecystectomy.
 The intraoperative detection of cystic duct anomalies and more specifically, a duplicated cystic duct insofar as it is an aberrant type, is a daunting challenge to surgeons.
-Postoperative bile leakage is a serious complication; it is reported in approximately 2% of patients.
-Other possible complications include conversion into open surgery, bile fistulae, and liver cyst infection.
+Postoperative bile leakage is a serious complication; it is reported in approximately 2% of patients.6 Other possible complications include conversion into open surgery, bile fistulae, and liver cyst infection.3

-The anatomical distinctions of cystic ducts and gallbladders were first reported by Edward Boyden in the early 1920s.
-Later, Caster and Flannery classified cystic duct duplications into three subgroups: H type, wherein cystic ducts join the CBD at two different sites; Y type, wherein cystic ducts join each other and then drain into the CBD; and the trabecular type, wherein one cystic duct joins the CBD and the other enters the liver parenchyma.
+The anatomical distinctions of cystic ducts and gallbladders were first reported by Edward Boyden in the early 1920s.7 Later, Caster and Flannery classified cystic duct duplications into three subgroups: H type, wherein cystic ducts join the CBD at two different sites; Y type, wherein cystic ducts join each other and then drain into the CBD; and the trabecular type, wherein one cystic duct joins the CBD and the other enters the liver parenchyma.4

-Duplicated cystic ducts are more common among females.
-This could be because of the higher incidence of symptomatic cholelithiasis and cholecystectomy in the female gender.
-It has been reported that in 80% of patients, a double gallbladder is also present.
-The age at the diagnosis of a double cystic duct varies between newborns and about 75 years.
-In a newborn, a double gallbladder is accompanied by vertebral defects, anal atresia, cardiac defects, tracheoesophageal fistulae, renal anomalies, and limb abnormalities (VACTERL).
+Duplicated cystic ducts are more common among females.1 This could be because of the higher incidence of symptomatic cholelithiasis and cholecystectomy in the female gender.
+It has been reported that in 80% of patients, a double gallbladder is also present.5 The age at the diagnosis of a double cystic duct varies between newborns and about 75 years.1 In a newborn, a double gallbladder is accompanied by vertebral defects, anal atresia, cardiac defects, tracheoesophageal fistulae, renal anomalies, and limb abnormalities (VACTERL).8 gallbladder with two cystic ducts that had two separate origins and drained separately into the CBD, presenting like a Y type variation (figure 5).